 Foreign currency risk refers to the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Group mainly operates in Hong Kong with most of the transactions denominated and settled in HK\$.
-During FY2019, the Group's exposure to foreign currency risk primarily arose from certain financial instruments including trade receivables, cash and cash equivalents and held-to-maturity investments which are denominated in MOP and/or US\$.
-During FY2019, the Group did not adopt any hedging strategy but the management continuously monitored the foreign exchange risk exposure on a case-by-case basis.
-The Group did not use any hedging contracts to engage in speculative activities during FY2019.
+During FY2020, the Group's exposure to foreign currency risk primarily arose from certain financial instruments including trade receivables, and cash and cash equivalents which are denominated in MOP and/or US\$.
+During FY2020, the Group did not adopt any hedging strategy but the management continuously monitored the foreign exchange risk exposure on a case-by-case basis.
+The Group did not use any hedging contracts to engage in speculative activities during FY2020.